New cw-expansive homeomorphisms of surfaces: Cw expansivity with the shadowing property

-In this section we will prove that the 2-sphere admits a cw-expansive homeomorphism with the shadowing property.
+In this section we will prove Theorem \ref{Teo E}, i.e., that the 2-sphere admits a cw\hyph expansive homeomorphism with the shadowing property.
 For the proof we develop some general results.
 Some of them could be well known, but as we have not found them in the literature and the proofs are short we include the details.

 \begin{lem} Let $M$ and $N$ be compact metric spaces and $q\colon M\to N$ a continuous and open map.
 Then for every $\rho>0$ there exists $\nu>0$ such that $q\bigl(B_{\rho}(x)\bigr)\supseteq B_{\nu}\bigl(q(x)\bigr)$ for all $x\in M$. \end{lem}